SoftwareAG/cumulocity-examples/microservices/README.md

 Microservices applications are contained here and they are documented on the online documentation (refer to [Examples](https://cumulocity.com/guides/microservice-sdk/http/) in the Microservice SDK guide).

-The current examples of microservice applications are developed using [Python](https://cumulocity.com/guides/microservice-sdk/http/#hello-microservice-python), Node.js and Java.
+The current examples of microservice applications are:

+#### sample-python-microservice

+It is a more comprehensive Python microservice application which uses the Cumulocity REST API and exposes endpoints to:

+- verify if the microservice is up and running
+- create a device and random measurements for it
+- get the current application subscriptions for a particular tenant